khw-dev/Text-Watermark-Remover/README.md

-# Watermark Remover
+# Text Watermark Remover

-Watermark Remover is a Chrome extension that removes hidden watermark characters from copied text on web pages.
+Text Watermark Remover is a Chrome extension that removes hidden watermark characters from copied text on web pages.

 <img
   src="banner.png"